 Genesis of the project:

-I asked Hannah to work with me on this project not only because I love her art and aesthetic sensibility, but because I deeply value and respect her analysis of this particular point in history and the powerful dynamics at play.
+I asked Hannah to work with me on this project not only because I love her art and aesthetic sensibility, but because I deeply value and respect her analysis of this particular moment in history and the powerful dynamics at play.
 She has been a wonderful partner in this effort.
+Both Hannah and I have deep Southern roots, and are authentically Southern in ways that aren’t always portrayed in media representations of the South.
 I wrote the song in a conscious effort to be a bit subversive — the song says things and questions narratives in a way that is seldom heard in a Southern Rock song.
 In the end, though, it’s just my own story.
-I felt compelled to address racial issues in the U.S., and I also wanted to be authentic and clear about the fact that there are many stories that are not mine to tell, but my own story and my family’s history are indeed mine to tell.
+I feel compelled to address racial issues in the U.S. because I love people who are damaged by toxic and prevalent narratives.
+I also wanted to be authentic and clear about the fact that there are many stories that are not mine to tell, but my own story and my family’s history can contribute to the conversation, and hopefully to further understanding and healing, as well.

-The song began with the astounding realization that the anthem of the Confederacy, Dixie, actually says the quiet part out loud: I was well into my adulthood before it clicked for me that in singing that song, a singer says the words “look away” over and over.
-That’s precisely what we have been doing — looking away from uncomfortable truth.
+The song was born from the astounding realization that the anthem of the Confederacy, Dixie, actually says the quiet part out loud.
+I was well into my adulthood before it clicked for me that in singing that song, a singer says the words “look away” over and over.
+And that’s precisely what we have too often done — looked away from uncomfortable truth.
 It does not seem to me that this approach has served anyone well, so I wanted to write a song that encourages folks to make the opposite decision, and look right at this history and current reality, though “the story is a painful one to hear,” as the song says.

 General notes about production choices:

-As Hannah and I began to work on this project, it became clear that the almost constant dissolves in the video were serving out purposes quite well.
-The dissolves, often with three or even four images layered at once, can give the viewer a sense of being a bit off balance.
+As Hannah and I began to work on this project, it became clear that the almost constant dissolves in the video were serving our purposes well.
+The video often has three or even four images layered at once, giving the viewer a sense of being a bit off balance.
 That is appropriate, as that can be a familiar feeling when engaging with the history and current realities of race and racism in the United States.
-There are also quite a few images in the video, often subtly included, that hold particular significance to Hannah and me.
-Because of that, it seemed like a useful idea to offer some annotation and context to those who might be interested in it.
+There are so many overlapping stories, and the constant re-evaluation of what we thought we knew is both difficult and necessary.
+There are also quite a few images in the video, often subtly included, that hold particular personal significance to Hannah and me and our family histories.
+Because of that, it seemed like a useful idea to offer some annotation and context for those who might be interested in a deeper dive.

 Annotated Video Notes: